duytq94/cross-platform-how-it-works/README.md

 ## Android
 Android can be written by Java or Kotlin, so the Android compilation process, in short, is based on Java/Kotlin compilation process.

-- File .java/.kotlin is compiled by JAVAC (java compiler)/Kotlin compiler => java byte code (file .class).
+- File .java/.kotlin is compiled by JAVAC (Java compiler)/Kotlin compiler => Java byte code (file .class).
-- With a normal java app (e.g. run on Windows, Linux), there will be a JVM (java virtual machine) converting these files to machine code and running by CPU.
+- With a normal Java app (e.g. run on Windows, Linux), there will be a JVM (Java virtual machine) converting these files to machine code and running by CPU.
 - But with Android, this .class file will be minimized by proguard, then is compiled by Dex compiler => Dex byte code (file .dex) => .apk.
 - When you launch (start up procedure) an Android app, file .dex will be converted to machine code by DVK/ART, and fed into memory, then executed by CPU.

 ![android compile](photos/android.png)

-DVK (Dalvik Virtual Machine) or ART (Android Runtime) is a virtual machine to help you run java bytecode on Android devices.
+DVK (Dalvik Virtual Machine) or ART (Android Runtime) is a virtual machine available on OS, to help you run Java bytecode on Android devices.

 The difference between DVK vs ART is that ART (introduced from Android 4.4)  was built as a replacement for DVM because it uses AOT (Ahead Of Time) compilation, while DVM uses JIT (Just-In-Time).
 JIT compilation does the compilation during the execution of a program (every time you launch an app).
 While AOT compilation does the compilation when the app is installed => this is key point ART makes an Android app startup faster than DVK.